 The exact answer to this question depends on your specific adenium variety, the sun, the wind, the way you feed the plants and so on.

-However, according to many gardeners’ experience, you can expect this timeline for single and double petal desert roses:
+However, according to many gardeners’ experience, you can expect this timeline for single and double layer desert roses:

 For some single petal adenium, it only takes 60-65 days after pruning for them to begin flowering.
-Some take around 70-75 days and some "picky" babies can take up to 90-95 days.
+Some take around 70-75 days and some slightly more stubborn babies can take up to 90-95 days.

 Double petals may need around 75-80 days for recovery and regrowth.
 Some about 80-85 days.
 And some stubborn ones can take over 90 days.
 This timeline outlines what to expect after you do the pruning.

 Prune your adenium when rainy season is over.
 Before pruning, cut off the water intake for about 7 days or more.
-When you prune, choose long, single branches, cut them at a slanted angle around the gray-green part, and cover the cuts with garden lime powder or cinnamon.
+When you prune, choose long, single branches, cut them at a slanted angle around the gray-green part, and cover the cuts with garden lime powder, glue or cinnamon.

-We almost forgot but you should make your cutting tools clean before doing the surgery, too!
+We almost forgot but it's good to make the cutting tools clean before doing the surgery, too!
 There’s so much more to explore about this process.
-We’ll be coming back with more content for you!
+We’ll be coming back with more content for you.
 Stay tuned & see you here again next time.